fbpx

 Trump card three: MCP-readiness

-Model Context Protocol (MCP) is a new standard, published in late 2024 and now supported by every major AI platform, that lets an AI assistant operate software directly.
-With an MCP server for Karbon, a partner can type in plain English — “Draft a weekly status update for every client whose return is in review and post it to their Karbon work item” — and watch it happen.
-Moreover, this matters because using the API has historically required a programmer.
-MCP changes the day-to-day pattern: once an MCP server is in place, the firm uses natural language.
-We built an MCP server for Karbon in our lab; it works, and we’ll release more details in a future article.
+Model Context Protocol — a new standard published in late 2024 and now supported by every major AI platform — lets an external AI assistant operate software directly.
+With an MCP server for Karbon, a partner can type in plain English (“Draft a weekly status update for every client whose return is in review and post it to their Karbon work item”) and watch it happen — using the AI assistant of the firm’s choice, not just the one the vendor ships.

 What This Looks Like in a Real Firm